-The Council is keen to work with former members and potential new members of the Dundee Highland Society to provide assistance in taking forward the aims set out above.
+The Council is keen to work with former members and potential new members of the Dundee Highland Society to provide what assistance may be of benefit in taking forward the aims set out above.

 2. Key Principles

 This section of the plan confirms Dundee City Council's commitment to three key principles to be applied across the plan and throughout the authority.